 Splitting Creeping Phlox

 The easiest of the phlox propagation methods is called division.
 To accomplish this, you essentially dig up a plant, separate it into several sections, then set each in a new location.
 This not only gives you new plants, but also aids the old plant by eliminating overcrowding and providing the roots more room and resources.
-You'll want to tackle this task in spring, just after the blossoms have finished their three-month show.
+You'll want to tackle this task in spring, just after the blossoms have finished their show.

 During division, dig out a section of the mat of creeping phlox.
-When a part of the plant and its roots are exposed, sever it with a sharp spade or shovel into two or more plant sections.
+After a part of the plant and its roots are exposed, sever it with a sharp spade or shovel into two or more plant sections.
 Be sure to keep the roots intact and attached to the foliage section of the phlox.
 Each section can be treated as a new plant, to be transplanted to a new location.
 There it will grow and spread to cover bare land.

 When you are doing the transplanting, install each section of the creeping phlox in a new planting hole slightly wider than the existing roots.
 Bury the roots under the soil and leave the foliage above the soil.
 To make it easier for the new divisions to take root, dig up the soil and the bottom of the hole before planting, and provide water.